Wandering though the web page that Rick Hinton is so lovingly and carefully

 sincerely hope that she no longer believes that my soul is in need of saving.

-mother met through girl scouts or some other capacity, and Jackie’s mom
+met through girl scouts or some other capacity, and Jackie’s mom engaged me for

-engaged me for handyman chores a couple of times after learning of my need for
+handyman chores a couple of times after learning of my need for money.
+Jackie

-me for that activity and looked at me strangely throughout the remainder of our
+activity and looked at me strangely throughout the remainder of our time

-single smile from my days at Southwest that was as bright and radiant as
+smile from my days at Southwest that was as bright and radiant as Pat’s.
+Pat was

 during our three years at Southwest I had a crush on Nancy.
 I do know that we